PoisotLab/ms_betadiversity_response/README.md

 are no shared species, and therefore no rewiring), and  for $T = 0$ (the turnover of species has no contribution if all species are shared).

-### Numerical experiment: response of the components to different sources of network variation
+## Quantifying the response of network beta-diversity to souces of variation

+### The relative effect of species turnover and link rewiring

 As the decomposition of beta diversity into sets presented above reveals, the value of the components $\beta_{os}$ and $\beta_{st}$ will respond to two family